-India and Pakistan have a 30-year history of confidence-building measures.
-These include hotlines between army commanders and prime ministers, a joint India-Pakistan Military Commission (created in 1990), and agreements to provide prior notification of troop movements and ballistic missile tests.
-In 1991, both sides agreed not to attack nuclear facilities.23 Implementation, however, has been sporadic.24 In February 1999, the two parties concluded the Lahore Agreement.
-The memorandum of understanding in that agreement included a plan for future work, to include measures to reduce the risk of unauthorized or accidental use of nuclear weapons, reviews of confidence-building measures and communications links, prior notification of ballistic missile tests, continuation of unilateral moratoria on nuclear testing, and dialogue on nuclear and security issues.
-Unfortunately, the Lahore process was undermined by the summer 2001 military incursion by Pakistan in the vicinity of Kargil.
+nuclear facilities.22 Implementation, however, has been sporadic.23 In February 1999, the two parties concluded the Lahore Agreement.
+That agreement envisioned a plan for future work, to include measures to reduce the risk of unauthorized or accidental use of nuclear weapons, reviews of confidence-building measures and communications links, prior notification of ballistic missile tests, continuation of unilateral moratoria on nuclear testing, and dialogue on nuclear and security issues.
+The Lahore process was undermined by the summer 2001 military incursion by Pakistan in the vicinity of Kargil, but the two sides began a dialogue in 2004.
+In September 2004, India and Pakistan announced 13 confidence-building measures.
+Three security-related ones included: